-- During the 1994 Quidditch World Cup qualifying rounds, the Scottish National Team lost heavily to the Luxembourg National Side (GF5).
+During the 1994 Quidditch World Cup qualifying rounds, the Scottish National Team lost heavily to Luxembourg (GF5).

-Even though Scotland has participated in several Quidditch World Cup matches (including the 1990 final), there are no mentions of Quidditch or any other wizarding sports in its Wikipedia entry (Wikipedia: Scotland).
+Even though Scotland has participated in several Quidditch World Cup matches (including the 1990 final), there are no mentions of Quidditch or any other wizarding sports in its Wikipedia entry (Wikipedia).

-Although the date printed on the Daily Prophet Newsletter DP2 is 8 February 1999, the timeframe for that event is 1992-1993.
+Although the date printed on the second Daily Prophet Newsletter (DP2) is 8 February 1999, the timeframe for this event is 1992-1993.

 From the Web